Freedom FilesFreedom Files

 The shorthand: Latin America has historically offered low tax or safety, rarely both.
 The new wave is trying to deliver both at once.
 Colombia is the latest test of that idea.
 Promising, unproven.

 The energy thesis is the cleanest example.
-If de la Espriella actually reopens oil and gas exploration, that sector is set to reprice, and it can reprice heavy.
-Real estate is another – yields in Medellín, Bogotá, and Cartagena have been rising against a peso that has already started to move on the political shift.
+If de la Espriella truly reopens oil and gas exploration, that sector is set to reprice, and it can reprice heavy.
+Real estate is another, yields in Medellín, Bogotá, and Cartagena have been rising against a peso that has already started to move on the political shift.

 The counter-case is not hard to write either.
 A hard security campaign can turn volatile before it turns safe.
 The peso swings.
 Reforms can die in a Congress the president does not control.
-And the enthusiasm on the ground is uneven: Cepeda actually won more departments than de la Espriella did – 18 to 14 – with Bogotá and much of the outer regions voting the other way.
+And the enthusiasm on the ground is uneven: Cepeda in fact won more departments than de la Espriella did, 18 to 14, with Bogotá and much of the outer regions voting the other way.
 Roughly half the country is uneasy about where this goes.
 Do not mistake the mood in Medellín's Antioquia department for a national consensus, because there isn't one.

 Why Colombia works as a base regardless of the election